 How Can We Stay Safe?

 The best offense is the best defense.
 As much as we hope that paying your ransom is a solution, there is zero guarantee.
 So, the only sure way you can keep your business safe is to have the proper back up and security in place.
 For more on specific prevention steps you can take, refer to our post How to Prevent Ransomware and Keep Your Systems Safe.
+You can also check out this WIRED article on four ways to protect against ransomware.

 At ITC, we help our clients stay on the defense with our world-class security and backup support.
 Get security solutions you can trust that will protect your customers and your business.
 Schedule a free IT analysis today and learn how ITC can partner with your business to protect you from ransomware attacks and more.